laidstall1/to-doApp/README.md

 - realm

 ## How to run:
-- do a "pod install" to run project.
+- do a "pod install" in terminal to run project.